spell-music/csound-expression/tutorial/chapters/CsoundAPI.md

 ~~~

 So we have a file `main.csd` that encodes our audio engine.
-Let's create Python program to control it with sliders.
+Let's create Python program to control our audio.
-We are going to use the the python's built in UI-library tkinter.
-Also to use Csound API we need to install the python bindings.
+We are going to use Csound API and we need to install the python bindings.
 On Debian/Ubuntu we can install it with `apt-get`:

 ~~~